South Brisbane: 20th century

 The Greek Association of Brisbane was established in 1913.
-In May 1921 it established a community centre in Charlotte Street in the Brisbane CBD, followed by St George's Greek Orthodox Church on the same site in 1929.
+In May 1921 it established a community centre in Charlotte Street in the Brisbane central business district, followed by St George's Greek Orthodox Church on the same site in 1929.
 However, the growth in Brisbane's Greek population, particularly after World War II, resulted in a need for a larger church.
 A new St George's Greek Orthodox Church was built at 33 Edmondstone Street (corner Besant Street) in South Brisbane.
 The foundation stone was laid on 4 May 1958 by Archbishop Theophylactos.
 The finished church was opened and dedicated on 24 April 1960 by Archbishop Ezekiel.
 The architect was Ronald Martin Wilson.
 The church is octagonal with an octagonal dome and is richly decorated internally in the Greek Orthodox tradition.
 A new Greek community centre (now known as The Greek Club) was built beside the church at 37 Edmondstone Street, opening in 1976.

 In 1962, the Anglican Church established their third St Thomas' Church at 16 Manning Street to replace the second St Thomas's Church of England in Grey Street by purchasing the Catholic Apostolic Church.
 The Anglican Church ceased to use Manning Street Church in 1979 and sold it in 1984 and, although the 1920s church building still exists, it is no longer used for religion purposes and has been used as commercial premises and as a private home.
 The name Callan House is displayed on the front of the building.